IfGF-UUlm/CPG-summarization/README.md

 You can install all dependencies by running `conda env create -f environment.yml`.

 ## Example
-The application is made openly available on huggingface spaces: link
+The application is made openly available on huggingface spaces: https://huggingface.co/spaces/IfGF-UUlm/ChatCPG-demo

 **user query**: ‘How can I treat delirium?’